The-CJ/twitch_irc/README.md

 # Twitch irc Client

-Simple to use IRC connection for Twitch optimited for the PhaazeOS project but usable to any purpose
+Simple to use IRC connection for Twitch optimized for the PhaazeOS project but usable to any purpose